LeonBroseliske/DPI/README.md

 By default the script uses /var/local/dpi as the working dir, this can be changed in the 'settings' section.

 The initial run of the script creates the different subdirs the script uses and then exits on the missing preseed.cfg.

+Every run it will check the latest netinst ISO version and will download it when it's not there yet.

 * Copy your legacy install preseed config to preseed/preseed.cfg
 * Copy your EFI install preseed config to preseed/preseed-efi.cfg